Blueberry Chocolate Chip Oat Flour Muffins

 - In a large mixing bowl, whisk together all wet ingredients until smooth.

-- Add in the dry ingredients, making sure to spoon and level the flour, don't scoop from the bag.
+- Add in the dry ingredients (aside from the chocolate and blueberries), making sure to spoon and level the flour, don’t scoop from the bag.

-- Bake for 22-28 minutes or until a toothpick comes out clean.
-Careful not to over bake!
+- Bake for 5 minutes, then decrease the temperature to 350 and bake an additional 18-22 minutes or until a toothpick comes out clean.

 - Let cool in the tray for 10 minutes, then remove and let finish cooling on a wire rack.
 Enjoy!